leonardr/botfriend/README.md

-Instead of putting a bunch of generator code in a Botfriend bot, you can generate (or write) a _backlog_ of posts, and create a bot that simply posts things from the backlog, one at a time.
+Instead of putting a bunch of generator code in a Botfriend bot, you can generate (or write) a _backlog_ of posts, and create a bot that simply posts things from the backlog, in a certain order, one at a time.

-Let's make a simple backlog bot that posts names of boats.
+Let's make a simple backlog bot that posts interesting names for boats.
 First, make a directory for the bot:

 ```
 $ mkdir bots/boat-names
 ```

-This bot is so simple that you don't even need an `__init__.py` to program its behavior.
+As you'll see, this bot is so simple that you don't even need an `__init__.py` to program its behavior.
 But you still need a `bot.yaml` to configure its schedule and where it should post.

 Create `bots/boat-names/bot.yaml` and put this text in there: